ggasparis/GraphBasketAnalysis/README.md

 * RStudio

 ### Data Visualization
-For better understanding the data, it need to be visualized.
+For better understanding the data, it needs to be visualized.
 * Tableau
 * RStudio